vapor/console-kit/README.md

 - [x] Pure Swift
 - [x] Prepared Statements

 This wrapper uses the latest MySQL fetch API to enable performant prepared statements and output bindings.
 Data is sent to and received from the MySQL server in its native data type without converting to and from strings.

-The Swift wrappers around the C MySQL structs and references automatically manage closing connections and deallocating memeory.
+The Swift wrappers around the MySQL's C structs and pointers automatically manage closing connections and deallocating memeory.
 Additionally, the MySQL library API is used to perform thread safe, performant queries to the database.

 ## Examples